Skip over navigation

 Claim Submission Guidelines for Situations

-If a supplier is billing for a new capped rental period, append the KH modifier to the code and, if a CMN is required, an initial CMN or DIF must accompany the claim (CMN/DIF required for dates of service prior to January 1, 2023 only).
+If a supplier is billing for a new capped rental period, append the KH modifier to the code.
 When the DME MAC receives a claim for a capped rental code that has been previously approved and there has been an interruption in billing to the DME MAC, the presumption is that there has been no interruption in medical necessity for the item, unless it is clearly documented.
-Therefore, if there is a 60-plus day interruption of billing for a code and the supplier believes starting a new capped rental period is justified, narrative documentation must accompany the claim.
-The documentation must include, but is not limited to:
+Suppliers should follow the Break in Need or Service and Break in Billing page for specific instructions, depending on the circumstance.

 Resources